BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/bursaries/sullivan-prize.md

 ### Overview

 The Sullivan Thesis Prize celebrates early stage researchers working in the field of computer vision and related areas in the United Kingdom.
-The prize will be presented at the annual British Machine Vision Conference (BMVC)conference dinner.
+The prize will be presented at the annual British Machine Vision Conference (BMVC) conference dinner.
 The prize fund is provided by the British Machine Vision Association (BMVA) to commemorate the contribution made by the late Professor Geoff Sullivan.

-While normally awarded annually, in 2023 we have widened the eligibility criteria due to the impact of COVID-19.
-We want all applicable candidates to feel empowered to apply, so please feel free to contact the award organizers if you have any further questions, or are unsure about eligibility.

 ### Acceptance Criteria

-We welcome submissions from anyone who has submitted their PhD thesis at a university in the United Kingdom between 1st April 2019 and 31st August 2023.
+We welcome submissions from anyone who has submitted their PhD thesis at a university in the United Kingdom within the 2024 academic year.
 Any topic that is applicable under the current BMVC call for papers is valid.

 ### Submission

+Candidates should submit:

-Candidates should submit a short summary (max 500 words) providing an overview of the contributions made during their PhD, and a digital copy of their completed PhD Thesis.
+-	Short summary (max 500 words) of the contributions made during their PhD
+-	Digital copy of their completed PhD Thesis.

 If available, it is recommended that the external examiner(s) report for the Thesis is also included, which can either be post-viva or post-corrections (preferred).
 [Optional] Candidates may also provide additional supporting evidence, which may include but is not limited to:

 - Up to 3 accepted paper(s) as first author (or equal contributor)
 - Blog post(s)